About pump aid

 about us

-Pump Aid’s mission is to end water poverty in Malawi by 2030.
+Empowering communities, transforming lives: our journey to end water poverty in Malawi by 2030.
 We aim to increase sustainable access to water, sanitation, and hygiene (WASH) in rural communities to positively impact the health, education and nutrition outcomes of millions of people living in poverty.
-We use an innovative approach to solving the underlying causes of water poverty in Malawi that promotes self-reliance in communities and aims to end dependency on aid.

-We also invest in future generations by providing community water sanitation and hygiene (WASH) facilities, enabling children to survive, thrive and play.
+Additionally, we invest in future generations by providing community water sanitation and hygiene facilities at preschools.
+Through this initiative, we enable children to not only survive but also thrive and play in a clean and healthy environment.

 Beyond Water

-In 2018, we established our social enterprise Beyond Water, to develop and scale up our repair and maintenance community pump service and our low cost pump sales for home and farm.
+In 2018, we established our ground breaking social enterprise Beyond Water.
+It’s primary focus is to develop and expand our repair and maintenance community pump service , as well as our affordable pump sales for home and farm use.

 Why Malawi?